zweatshirt/Stock-Watch/README.md

 # Stock-Watch
 CS442 Stock Watch Application Project

-- Still need to test when lack of connection.
+- Still need to test when user lacks connection.
 - Also never had a chance to test my app while market was actually open...

 - Implements multi-threading